espressif/esp-protocols/components/esp_modem/docs/advanced_api.rst

 In order to connect to a device using an unsupported interface (e.g. SPI or I2C), it is necessary to implement a custom DTE object and supply it into :ref:`the DCE factory<dce_factory>`.
 The DCE is typically created in two steps:

-- Define and create the corresponding terminal, which can communicate on the custom interface.
+- Define and create the corresponding terminal, which communicates on the custom interface.
 This terminal should support basic IO methods defined in :cpp:class:`esp_modem::Terminal` and derive from it.
 - Create the DTE which uses the custom Terminal

 Please refer to the implementation of the existing UART DTE.